Take me back to the Mizzou IQ page

 D: One dollar

 The first “All Sports Night” was held on March 22, 1932.
 The exhibition featured 200 women and 175 men.
 Women participated in volleyball, basketball, swimming, dancing and tumbling, while men participated in track, basketball and tumbling.
 Proceeds from the 25-cent admission fee went to the American Olympic Fund.

 Men’s Basketball team reached the

 The Missouri Men’s Basketball team reached the Elite Eight in 1976 and 1994 under Norm Steward, 2002 under Quin Snyder, and 2009 under Mike Anderson.
 They have yet to reach the Final Four in the tournament.
 Learn more about Men's Basketball

 Which famous writer, who now has a

 name, received an honorary degree

 A: Theodore Dreiser

-Samuel Clemens.
-Clemens, more notoriously known as Mark Twain, is famous for his masterpieces Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
-He discusses his honorary degree from MU in his autobiography, writing, “I rejoiced again when Missouri University made me a Doctor of Laws…I not knowing anything about laws except how to evade them and not get caught.”
-Learn more
+Clemens, more notoriously known as Mark Twain, is famous for his masterpieces The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
+He discusses his honorary degree from MU in his autobiography: “I rejoiced again when Missouri University made me a Doctor of Laws…I not knowing anything about laws except how to evade them and not get caught.”

 B: Henry James